sdr-enthusiasts/docker-acarshub/README.md

 ## Getting valid ACARS/VDLM2 data

-External to ACARS Hub you need to be running an ACARS and/or VDLM2 decoder for ACARS Hub, and have that decoder connect to ACARS Hub to send over the messages for processing.
+External to ACARS Hub you need to be running an ACARS, VDLM2, HFDL, and/or Inmarsat L-Band decoder for ACARS Hub, and have that decoder connect to ACARS Hub to send over the messages for processing.

 The following decoders are supported:

 - [acarsdec](https://github.com/TLeconte/acarsdec) or one of the forks of acarsdec.
 I suggest [the airframes fork](https://github.com/airframesio/acarsdec).
 Run the decoder with the option `-j youracarshubip:5550`, ensuring that port `5550` is mapped to the container if the source is external to your docker network.
 - [dumpvdl2](https://github.com/szpajder/dumpvdl2).
 Run the decoder with the option `--output decoded:json:udp:address=<youracarshubip>,port=5555`, ensuring that port `5555` is mapped to the container if your source is external to the docker network.
 - [vdlm2dec](https://github.com/TLeconte/vdlm2dec).
 Run the decoder with the option `-j youracarshubip:5555`, ensuring that port `5555` is mapped to the container if the source is external to the docker network.
 - [dumphfdl](https://github.com/szpajder/dumphfdl).
-Run the decoder with the option `--output decoded:json:udp:address=<youracarshubip>,port=5556`, ensuring that port `5556` is mapped to the container if the source is external to the docker network..
+Run the decoder with the option `--output decoded:json:udp:address=<youracarshubip>,port=5556`, ensuring that port `5556` is mapped to the container if the source is external to the docker network.
+- [satdump](https://github.com/SatDump/SatDump).
+Run the decoder with the Inmarsat.json options for `udp_sinks` set to `"address": "127.0.0.1"` and `"port": "5557"` , ensuring that port `5557` is mapped to the container..

 For VDLM decoding `dumpvdl2` is preferred as the decoder provides richer data and is more modern than `vdlm2dec`.